edmundhhn/transformers-theory-and-practice/presentation/README.md

 ![image](https://github.com/edmundhhn/transformers-theory-and-practice/assets/97279107/d9ddbf42-5cf5-4987-8ec0-74da9ed25e6b)

-## Question Two: How is Long Context Performance Measured?
+## Question Two: How Do You Think the Performance on Longer Contexts can be Measured?

 __Long Sequence Language Modelling__:
 - Perplexity is evaluated on proof-pile and PG19 datasets.
 Under various training context lengths, the authors show that better perplexity is achieved by increasing the perplexity from 8192 to 32768